lizhanmit/learning-notes/data-structures-and-algorithms-note/data-structures-and-algorithms-note.md

 [漫画：什么是红黑树？](https://zhuanlan.zhihu.com/p/31805309)

-In red-black tree, leaves are nodes with null value.

-Conditions:
+5 Conditions:

+- Nodes are red or black.
 - The root has to be black.
+- All leaves are black nodes with null value.
+(NIL nodes)
 - Both children of a red node are black.
 - Every path from a given node to any of its descendant NIL nodes contains the same number of black nodes.